system-pclub/GCatch/GCatch/README.md

 10. tests contains some functions used to test if traditional checkers work well

-11. tools are copied from golang.org/x/tools, so we maintain our own copy of golang.org/x/tools. tools/go/mypointer is the pointer analysis we hacked.
-We did this because the original pointer analysis can only start from the main() function of a program
+11. tools are copied vendor packages like golang.org/x/tools, because we want to maintain our own copies of them.

 12. util contains some functions used by all other packages